SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 #### Independent Assortment
 During metaphase 1, homologs align randomly and independently to form gametes.
 This results in significant variation of genetic information in each daughter cell.
 Their are 2^n combinations of chromosomes, with n being the number of unique chromosomes.

+#### S Phase
+Cell division requires the replication of DNA.
+This replication occurs during the S phase, where ribosomal errors that go undetected lead to genetic variation.

 #### Environmental
 Enviromental factors can damage DNA, leading to genetic variation.
+Errors can also result in the process of repairing or replacing this damaged DNA.

 - crossing over
 - independdant assortment